BZIvanov/Learning-DataScience-and-MachineLearning/readme.md

 - Ctrl + Enter - will execute the current cell
 - Shift + Enter - will execute the current cell and go to the next cell

+## Projects

+- MovieRatings - this first project to start with after learning numpy, pandas, matplotlib and seaborn